-Within the child and adult headform test areas are "relaxation zones" in which the HIC threshold is 1,700 instead of 1,000.
+77. Within the child and adult headform test areas are "relaxation zones" in which the HIC threshold is 1,700 instead of 1,000.
 Virtually all bonnets have hard substructures (e.g., shock struts) beneath them that prevent attainment of a 1,000 HIC performance criterion at all areas within the test area.
 The feasibility study detailed in INF GR/PS/91 and 101 showed the problem areas on the bonnet.
 Also, the feasibility study conducted on behalf of the European Commission (INF GR/PS/89) acknowledged the need to define an area on the bonnet for which a higher HIC limit is needed.
 As the problems on the bonnet are not the same for every vehicle model, it was felt necessary to set a maximum area with relaxed requirements that could be defined for every vehicle by the manufacturer.

-The informal group considered the feasibility of applying the relaxation zone separately for the child and adult headform test areas, i.e., applying an HIC 1700 limit to a maximum of one third of the child test zone.
+78. The informal group considered the feasibility of applying the relaxation zone separately for the child and adult headform test areas, i.e., applying an HIC 1700 limit to a maximum of one third of the child test zone.
 It was determined that, because the location of necessary under-bonnet components, such as locks and suspension towers, cannot be fundamentally changed; they need to be located in the child headform test area.
-For vehicle types with small child headform test areas, the under bonnet components which are essential for functionality will be located in this separated by not more than a 15 millisecond time interval and where t_1 is less than t_2 , the maximum calculated head injury criterion (HIC) shall not exceed 1,000, determined using the resultant head acceleration at the centre of gravity of the headform, a_r , expressed as a multiple of g (the acceleration of gravity), calculated using the expression:

-HIC = $$\left[\frac{1}{(t_2 - t_1)}\int{t_1}^{t_2} adt\right]^{2.5} (t_2 - t_1)$$ test area.
-As a result, the relaxation zone for the child headform test area may be greater than one third of the zone (see illustrations 1 and 2 of INF GR/PS/158) 16/.
+For vehicle types with small child headform test areas, the under bonnet components which are essential for functionality will be located in this test area.
+As a result, the relaxation zone for the child headform test area may be greater than one third of the zone (see illustrations 1 and 2 of INF GR/PS/158).
+16/

-The relaxed value of 1,700 HIC was the subject of much discussion within the informal group.
+79. The relaxed value of 1,700 HIC was the subject of much discussion within the informal group.
 It was noted that IHRA/PS recognized the technical infeasibility of a headform test area without a relaxation zone with a HIC of more than 1,000 (INF GR/PS/5).
 The group also considered that current regulations in Japan and Europe, as enforced since 2005, limit the HIC in the relaxation zone to 2000.
 Although the European legislation also defines a Phase 2, beginning in 2010 and containing the original EEVC WG17 requirements, that does not allow any relaxation in the headform test area, the European legislation has provided for a review of the Phase 2 requirements.
 This review is ongoing, and has led to the conclusion that the Phase 2 requirements (that specify no relaxation zone) are technically infeasible (INF GR/PS/89, 91, 92 and 120).
 The European legislation also requires any new requirements replacing the existing ones to be more effective than those proposed by the EEVC WG17.
 The feasibility study performed on behalf of the European Commission (INF GR/PS/120) has determined that, among other requirements, a HIC of 1,700 in the relaxation zone not only represents the maximum achievable criterion, but will also lead to higher effectiveness, taking also into account feasibility aspects, whereas HIC values of less than 1,700 would bring back the feasibility problems.
 The group therefore decided to adopt the most demanding and maximum achievable criterion for the relaxation zone, a HIC of 1,700.

-(e) Headform
+(d) Headform

-A child headform is used to test the bonnet in the child headform test area, and an adult headform is used in the adult headform test area.
+80. A child headform is used to test the bonnet in the child headform test area, and an adult headform is used in the adult headform test area.
 The appropriate headform impactor size and mass, determined based on the characteristics of the human body, are explained below (INF GR/PS/46, 74 and 93).